Skip to content

 SMS stands for Short Message Service.
 That’s exactly what it is — it’s short.
 SMS messages are limited to 160 characters, all in plain text.
 When you get an appointment confirmation text from your dentist or an “I love you” text from your mom, you’re likely getting an SMS.

 SMS messaging is the simplest way to send a text.
-The first SMS was transmitted over cellular networks way back in 1992, which means no need for data.
-And since the invention of VoIP phones, you don’t even need cell service to send text messages.
+The first SMS was transmitted over cellular networks back in 1992.
+And since the invention of VoIP phones, you don’t need cell service to send text messages.
 Simply use your internet connection, and you can easily send and receive SMS.

 What is MMS?